 For large orders, escrow services can monitor payments without favoring any party: they ensure a fair deal.
 Sometimes, you may contact brokers and fake suppliers: they claim to have a business they don’t.
-Unless you used Escrow.com, you lost any money paid upfront.
+Unless you used a reputable Escrow service, you might have lost any money paid upfront.

 They may secretly work with the escrow company to rip you off.
-If you use a trusted firm (Escrow.com), they may impersonate it, so you make a payment mistake.
+If you use a trusted firm (like Escrow.com), they may impersonate it, so you would make a mistake with the payment method.

 Common Red Flags:

 - They name themselves Manufacturers, but they work as traders.

 - Traders refuse to prove they are manufacturers.
 If you ask them to turn on their camera and show the workshops in real-time, they’ll give excuses.